 3. Software as a Service (SaaS)

-Most business leaders are familiar with SaaS services in the way of email, calendars, web conferencing tools, project tracking, and office productivity tools such as Microsoft Office 365.
+Most business leaders are familiar with SaaS services in email, calendars, web conferencing tools, project tracking, and office productivity tools such as Microsoft Office 365.
 Customers pay only for the software they use and have access to highly sophisticated applications without the burden or expense of developing and maintaining upgrades.
 Nearly every business has invested in some SaaS service.

 4. Back-up as a Service (BaaS)

-Back-up as a service is the backing up of data into the cloud and storing that data at a data center.
+Back-up as a service is the backing up of data into the cloud and storing it at a data center.
 Instead of worrying about rotating and managing tapes or hard disks from an offsite location, data is maintained by a 3rd party provider with redundant and secure locations.
 BaaS also serves to protect businesses from data loss in the case of a natural or unforeseeable disaster.

 5. Cyber-Security as a Service (CSaaS)